Amazing Sonoma County Vistas

 It's hard to know whether to grab a camera and try to capture the incredible images, or just relax and drink it all in.
-However you react, here's just a short list of a few of the overwhelmingly scenic opportunities in Sonoma County.

 Part of the 17-mile-long Sonoma Coast State Park, Bodega Head is the rocky headland that forms the commanding entrance into Bodega Harbor.
 The harbor side of the headland provides a popular crabbing area along the jetty, and the many hiking trails on the ocean side allow access to small, sandy coves, and spectacular bluff-top views.
 The high cliffs offer excellent vantage points for observing migrating gray whales.

 Coleman Valley Road is one of the most picturesque drives around, with stunning views of Sonoma County's rugged coastline.
 From Occidental, head west on Coleman Valley Road towards Highway 1.
 The road climbs steeply out of town, descends into a picturesque valley, then climbs up and runs along the ridgeline with spectacular views of the coast.
 There are pullouts along the road where you can stop and take photos.
 At its highest point you can see both the Pacific Ocean to the west and the forested valleys to the east.
 Beware of the wandering livestock.

 Lake Sonoma Recreation Area